 Zainub Verjee, born in Kenya and educated in the UK, arrived in Canada in the early 1970s and studied business administration and economics at Simon Fraser University.
-Deeply engaged with the UK’s British Black Arts, Third Cinema and the post-Bandung decolonization, and a close collaborator with Ken Lum in the early years of Vancouver’s photoconceptualism movement, and with Sara Diamond on the history of women’s labour in British Columbia, Zainub was the co-founder and co-director of In Visible Colours (1989) and later led the Western Front as the Executive Director throughout the 1990s.
-She then moved to Ontario to work with the Canada Council for the Arts, the Arts Policy branch at the Department of Canadian Heritage, and later as the inaugural Director of the Culture Division at the City of Mississauga
+Deeply engaged with the UK’s British Black Arts, Third Cinema, and the post-Bandung decolonization, and a close collaborator with Ken Lum in the early years of Vancouver’s photoconceptualism movement, and with Sara Diamond on the history of women’s labour in British Columbia, Zainub was the co-founder and co-director of In Visible Colours (1989) and later led the Western Front as the executive director throughout the 1990s.
+She then moved to Ontario to work with the Canada Council for the Arts, the arts policy branch at the Department of Canadian Heritage, and later as the inaugural director of the Culture Division at the City of Mississauga

-Her artworks have been shown at the Venice Biennale, Museum of Modern Art, NY, Portland Institute of Contemporary Art, Portland US, Centre d’Art Contemporain de Basse-Normandie, France, Museo de Arte Carrillo Gil, México, D.F.
-(Mexico City, Mexico), Faculty of Fine Arts, M.S.
-University of Baroda, India, and resides in private and public collections (Vancouver Art Gallery, Canada).
+Her artworks have been shown at the Venice Biennale; Museum of Modern Art, NY; Portland Institute of Contemporary Art, Portland, US; Centre d’Art Contemporain de Basse-Normandie, France; Museo de Arte Carrillo Gil, México; D.F.
+(Mexico City, Mexico), Faculty of Fine Arts; M.S.
+University of Baroda, India; and they also reside in private and public collections (Vancouver Art Gallery, Canada).

 Currently, she is the executive director of the Ontario Association of Art Galleries in Toronto.
 Visit her website for more information.

 In spring 2021, Zainub was conferred with an honorary doctorate from the OCAD University, Canada’s university of the imagination.
 Here is the media release.